jordandeklerk/moderndid/README.md

 <br>

 > [!WARNING]
-> This package is currently in active development and subject to change.
+> This package is currently in active development with core estimators and some sensitivity analysis implemented.
+The API is subject to change.

 ## Sub-Modules for DiD Estimators